kopzinski/kop-seek-local/README.md

 request['Content-Type'] = 'application/json'
 request.body = {
   model: 'deepseek-v3',
-  prompt: 'Como usar gems no Ruby?',
+  prompt: 'How to use gems in Ruby?',
   stream: false
 }.to_json